Nine-year-old navigates Metro in Paris

+Next came the map to double check that he was on the right train.
 He had it well planned, and knew exactly where to change and which Metro train to go on next.

 Now let me tell you, it is a challenge to navigate as an adult at the start, so I was pretty impressed.

-In an emergency I am confident he would find his way back to where we stayed all by himself.
+These skills are important for a child who travels.
+In an emergency, I am confident he would find his way back to where we stayed all by himself.